PeridexisErrant/DF-Walkthrough/chapters/chap01-setup-starting.rst

 trunks and the grassy areas easy enough, same with (frozen) ponds and the stream and bushes.
-Other tiles won’t make much sense, these tend to be the slightly-arcane zones like open air spaces (pale blue tiles, or tiles with dots) and the earth (brown tiles) and slope tiles (up and down triangles).
+Other tiles won’t make much sense, these tend to be the slightly-arcane zones like open air spaces (pale blue tiles, or tiles with dots) and the earth (brown tiles) and slope or ramp tiles (upward triangles).
 The screenshot below should help point those features out.

 .. image:: images/01-features-lvl108.png
    :align: center